 Yes!
 I especially envy the fact that they can use sound effects for explosions and things, as well as background music (BGM).

-When actually drawing manga, have you ever thought, “this sort of BGM would go well with this scene”?
+When actually drawing the comic, have you ever thought, “this sort of BGM would go well with this scene”?

 Do you have any sort of music that brings to mind Goku for you, Sensei?